 What is plantar fasciitis?

+Plantar fascia is a band of tissue that connects the heel and ball of your foot.
 Plantar fasciitis is foot pain caused by a problem with your plantar fascia.
 It's sometimes called plantar fasciosis.

 It's the most common cause of heel pain